Home 9 AI 9 AI Simulation 100,000 Times Faster than CFD

-A analyst studying Formula 1 race cars may want to know how a racecar design would react in the turbulent wake of the car in front of it.
+An analyst studying Formula 1 race cars may want to know how a racecar’s design would react to the turbulent wake of the car ahead.
 But if each tweak of the shape or angles of the vents requires a CFD simulation, it could take forever.
 But what if you could learn from previous CFD simulation results and apply what you learned to the next simulation?

 Providing the changes are gradual, not radical, Neural Concept, a small Swiss firm, can do just that: predict the solution without the time and resources required for CFD simulation.